 Depending on age and the severity of the illness, sometimes physicians prescribe “active surveillance” since most prostate cancer grows very slowly.

-The Cancer Center’s philosophy of care is to build a multidisciplinary team around the patient — one that includes the primary care physician, diagnostic specialists, cancer specialists and oncology certified nursing staff.
+The philosophy of care at the Mass General Cancer Center at Emerson Hospital – Bethke is to build a multidisciplinary team around the patient — one that includes the primary care physician, diagnostic specialists, cancer specialists and oncology certified nursing staff.
 Care is well-coordinated among team members, who meet throughout the week to discuss diagnosis and treatment planning for specific patients.
 Routinely, experts from the area’s leading institutions meet with oncologists to discuss specific patient cases.
 The extended team at Emerson includes the full spectrum of support services, including social workers, nutritionists, physical therapists, home care and pain management specialists and integrative therapy practitioners.
 At the Cancer Center, patients have easy access to their physicians and other providers during and after treatment, all in the comfort of a community setting.

 Emerson Hospital’s imaging services are: